c-ehrlich/Touiteur/readme.md

 [Demo video](https://www.youtube.com/watch?v=2aNYwn2iMns)

-[Live Demo on Heroku](https://touiteur-app.herokuapp.com/) (avatars on existing accounts and images on existing posts might be broken as Heroku regularly deletes media files)
+[Live Demo on Heroku](https://touiteur-app.herokuapp.com/) (existing images might be broken as Heroku regularly deletes static/media files, also don't expect great performance as this is on a free heroku instance)

 ## Table of Contents